-To call vgg_preprocess inside VGG modules, add the following import to the vgg16.py or vgg19.py files whenever you want to use it.
+To call vgg_preprocess inside VGG modules, you only need to add the following import to vgg16.py or vgg19.py, whenever you want to use it.

-'''

 from classification.images.VGG import utils

-'''

-To use the function inside the utils module, call utils.vgg_preprocess().
+To use the function inside the utils module, then call utils.vgg_preprocess(...)